-- a) The LGU Treasurer prepares letter advice for the transfer of LGU Equity from the general fund to the PRDP Trust Fund as LGU Equity of the subproject. - b) The Treasurer must check and validates if the amount transferred had already been credited to the account of the subproject. - c) If the amount is credited, the Treasurer must prepare Acknowledgement Receipt and forward to General Fund to confirm the receipt of funds. - d) Request credit advice from the bank and record the funds received in the Cashbook of the subproject.

-- e) Forward credit advice and letter advice to Accounting Office to take up receipt of subproject funds. - f) The LGU Accountant should prepare JEV based on the credit advice submitted by the Treasurer and record in the General Journal.

-2 By Issuance of Checks
+- a) By Bank to Bank Transfer - 1 The LGU Treasurer prepares letter advice for the transfer of LGU Equity from the general fund to the PRDP Trust Fund as LGU Equity of the subproject. - 2 The Treasurer must check and validate if the amount transferred had already been credited to the account of the subproject. - 3 If the amount is credited, the Treasurer must prepare Acknowledgement Receipt and forward to General Fund to confirm the receipt of funds. - 4 Request credit advice from the bank and record the funds received in the Cashbook of the subproject. - 5 Forward credit advice and letter advice to Accounting Office to take up receipt of subproject funds. - 6 The LGU Accountant should prepare JEV based on the credit advice submitted by the Treasurer and record in the General Journal. - b) By Issuance of Checks

-- a) Receive check from the general fund for the LGU Equity of the subproject and issue OR to acknowledge receipt of funds. - b) Prepares Report of Collection and Deposit (RCD) and record receipt of funds in the Cashbook of the subproject. - c) Deposit collections to the PRDP Trust Fund Account and record deposit in the Cashbook of the subproject. - d) Forward RCD to Accounting Office with copies of ORs and validated deposit slips. - e) The LGU Accountant shall prepare JEV based on the submitted report and record in the Cash Receipt Journal
+- 1 Receive check from the general fund for the LGU Equity of the subproject and issue OR to acknowledge receipt of funds. - 2 Prepares Report of Collection and Deposit (RCD) and record receipt of funds in the Cashbook of the subproject. - 3 Deposit collections to the PRDP Trust Fund Account and record deposit in the Cashbook of the subproject. - 4 Forward RCD to Accounting Office with copies of ORs and validated deposit slips. - 5 The LGU Accountant shall prepare JEV based on the submitted report and record in the Cash Receipt Journal